A new process for synthesizing silicones without toxic residues

 As part of this study, the researchers developed a new basic catalytic system (phosphonium alkoxide) for the synthesis of silicones by ring opening.
 By adding an alcohol to the medium, they avoid retropolymerization, leading to controlled polymerization of D4 without producing undesirable cyclic oligosiloxanes.
 “We exceed 99.9% yield, there is no formation of cyclic oligosiloxanes, there simply remains a little unreacted monomerassures Antoine Baceiredo.
 Alcohol serves as an initiator and is consumed as polymerization progresses.
 The chain can only grow, and when there is no more alcohol, the catalyst self-destructs. »

 The project has shown the effectiveness of the synthesis in the laboratory, other tests are underway.
-Although the industrial benefits could be significant, there is still a long way to go before we see the process applied in factories.
+Although the industrial benefits might be significant, there is still a long way to go before we see the process applied in factories.
 “For an industrial reaction, it is necessary to make the catalyst more robust, to be strong enough, to be handled by the worker and profitable for the industrialist”warns Antoine Baceiredo.

 1694511370